hankshyu/RISC-V_MAC/docs/README.md

 ## 2.Related Work

-IBM RS/6000 workstation in 1990 is the first processor to contain a fused multiply-add dataflow.
+IBM RS/6000 workstation [3] in 1990 is the first processor to contain a fused multiply-add dataflow.
 The design is so compact that the pipeline latency is only two cycles.
 It brought the concept of fusing multiply and add operation to reduce connections, and for better compiler optimization.
-The design is so classic that many of the hardware implementation algorithms of this machine are still popular today.
+The design is so classic that many of the hardware implementation algorithms [18] are still popular today.

-[15] [16] [17]
+Later, IBM released a high-performance microprocessor optimized for commercial workloads called z990 eServer [15.1], also the first IBM mainframe equipped with a fused-multiply-add floating point unit.
+It supports both the zSeries hexadecimal floating point architecture [15.3] and the IEEE 754 binary floating point archituecture[15.2].
+The instructions are executed in five pipeline stages. z990 eServer is not only famous for its variety of predecessors [15.4 ~ 15.9] ,but also for its aims to optimize binary floating point and have a fast multiply-add execution workflow.

+As when more micorprocessors starts to incorporate the ingenious MAF concept into their design.
+Innovations for improvements also mushroomed.
+[16] supports multiple IEEE percisions MAF with single instruction multiple data(SIMD).
+The datapath is designed to execute one double-percison or two parallel single percision operations with around 20% more area and with 10% more delay.

+Standard operations floating-point add and floating-point multiply are performed by the MAF unit by setting multiplier 1 or addend 0.
+[17] proposes an archituecture permitting to skip  pipeline stages to speed up the operation.
+The design could potentially save 2 to 3 cycles in the datapath.